-$\underline{\text{Sample Size}}$: N=1202 (including 2 Whole Vessels and 5 Vessel Sections).
+Sample Size: N=1202 (including 2 Whole Vessels and 5 Vessel Sections).
+Distribution: 1198-Occaneechi Features, 4-Feature 30.

 Method of Manufacture: The presence of thickened basal sherds and other sherds displaying coil seam fractures indicate that most vessels were constructed by applying thin annular strips of clay to a basal plate.
-In addition, a small number of hand-modeled sherds and two small hand-modeled vessels were also recovered.